Prepaid funeral plans pros and cons in 2023

 What are prepaid funeral plans

-Prepaid funeral plans allow you to make your funeral arrangements in advance, paying todays prices therefore avoiding future inflation.
-Your money is held securely in a trust fund until required to pay for the services of a local funeral director, who will take care of everything when the time comes.
+Prepaid funeral plans allow you to make your funeral arrangements in advance, paying todays prices.
+Your money is held securely in a trust fund or insurance policy until required to pay for the services of a local funeral director, who will take care of everything as detailed in your plan when the time comes.

-A prepaid funeral plan therefore offers three main benefits:
+A prepaid funeral plan offers three main benefits: